chipperdrew/talkEdu/README.rst

 #) TIME PERMITTING - Upgrade Bootstrap?
 #) TIME PERMITTING - Create a more personalized user page?
 #) TIME PERMITTING - Allow for social auth using django-allauth
+#) TIME PERMITTING - Adjust JS so on reply click, form is toggled on/off
 #) IN PRODUCTION - Make sure Django-axes is IP specific
 #) IN PRODUCTION - Set up email with SMTP server
 #) IN PRODUCTION - If reset db -- Change "Sites" in django admin